smaremanda/add-in-docs/reference/shared/settings/saveasync-method.md

 ## Remarks

-Any settings previously saved by an add-in are loaded when it is initialized, so during the lifetime of the session you can just use the [set](../reference/shared/settings/set-method.md) and[get](../reference/shared/settings/get-method.md) methods to work with the in-memory copy of the settings property bag.
+Any settings previously saved by an add-in are loaded when it is initialized, so during the lifetime of the session you can just use the [set](../reference/shared/settings/set-method.md) and [get](../reference/shared/settings/get-method.md) methods to work with the in-memory copy of the settings property bag.
 When you want to persist the settings so that they are available the next time the add-in is used, use the **saveAsync** method.

  >**Note**  The  **saveAsync** method persists the in-memory settings property bag into the document file; however, the changes to the document file itself are saved only when the user (or **AutoRecover** setting) saves the document to the file system.